1n4r1/1n4r1.github.io/_posts/2019-12-12-FoxyProxy-burp-setup.md

 ## 3. Edit "/etc/hosts"

-Add following line to the "/etc/hosts" to give an additional name "juice-shop" for localhost.
+Add following line to the "/etc/hosts" to give an additional name "juice-shop" for localhost.<br>
+(We can't use the name "localhost" for this purpose.)
 {% highlight shell %}
 127.0.0.1 juice-shop
 {% endhighlight %}